Kvinneby amulet: Börje Westlund 1989

-In his conclusion Westlund rejects Lindquist's view of the amulet as a solemn heathen prayer.
-In his opinion the mention of Thor and 'the gods' reflect a post-conversion magical view of the heathen gods.
+In his conclusion Westlund rejects Lindquist’s view of the amulet as a solemn heathen prayer.
+In his opinion the mention of Thor and ‘the gods’ reflects a post-conversion magical view of the heathen gods.
 He even goes as far as suggesting that the wearer of the amulet was probably a baptised Christian.

 Ottar Grønvik 1992

 In 1992 Ottar Grønvik offered a new interpretation which is essentially an attempt to rehabilitate Lindquist's work.
 Lindquist's bind-runes are brought back into play.